 - Configure UE with the address of LDNSR as the DNS server during PDU session establishment via PCO.

+- handles PCC rules with new information in “AF influenced Traffic Steering Enforcement Control”

+- Selects and interfaces with LDNSR;

+- for multiple potential local UPF, is aware of UE-UPF and UPF-EAS delays and able to select a local UPF in order to minimize the sum of these delays.

+-

-- the SMF provides the LDNSR with:
+- Configures LDNSR with

-- Option 1: the IP address to add as ECS DNS option.
+- information about the DNS domains of interest for the UE IP address

-- Option 2a (with direct connectivity between LDNSR and L-DNS): the address of L-DNS server towards which to propagate a DNS request.
+- with DNS query handling rules for a domain (different ECS option and/or to different DNS servers + IP filtering rules for the IP address indicated in the DNS responses)

-- Option 2b (without direct connectivity between LDNSR and L-DNS) the requirement (with relevant filters) to forward a DNS request to the SMF
+- upon LDNSR trigger, Dynamically inserts ULCL and local PSA and instructs LDNSR about the DNS response to send to the UE.

-Editor's note: The impact related to the interface used by the SMF to provide the LDNSR with the information is FFS.

-- Conditions on the DNS response that request LDNSR to notify the SMF

-- Dynamically (upon LDNSR notifications) inserts ULCL and local PSA and optionally configures the traffic routing rule to ULCL/BP for subsequent DNS queries targeting FQDNs supported by the DNAI.
+- (option 3) optionally configures the traffic routing rule to ULCL/BP for subsequent DNS queries targeting FQDNs supported by the DNAI.

-- In case of IPv6 multi-homing, the SMF indicates the UE to contact the DHCP server to get the DNS-related configuration information for the PDU Session.
+- (option 3) In case of IPv6 multi-homing, the SMF indicates the UE to contact the DHCP server to get the DNS-related configuration information for the PDU Session.

 UPF: